nclarius/pyPL/IPL/README.md

 ### Installation
 To run this tool on your machine:
 1. Clone this repository.
+   The relevant program files for classical logic will be located in the subdirectory `CPL`, the ones for intuitionistic logic in `IPL`.
-2. If you want, edit the file `main.py` in a text editor of your choice to specify custom input (see next section).
+3. If you want, edit the file `main.py` in a text editor of your choice to specify custom input (see next section).
-3. Execute `main.py`.
+4. Execute `main.py`.

 Running this program requires Python (version >= 3.8) to be installed on your machine.
 'clone github repository', 'install python', 'edit .py file' and 'execute .py script' are all easily googleable